Jibrel Network Rating Review

 We assign the Jibrel Network project a "Stable" rating.
-We recommend buying JNT tokens to investors creating a long-term portfolio.

 In our view, the Jibrel project as a whole has a positive development potential.

 Considering that capitalization of cryptocurrency is growing rapidly, as is the number of cryptocurrency users, we believe that this market needs innovative developments that provide secure storage, use, and conversion services for cryptocurrency funds.
 Thus, the idea that the creators of this project are pursuing looks very attractive and interesting.

 The developed project may be of interest to traditional investors and non-investment users, as well as to decentralized organizations/funds that seek to diversify their holdings with stable, low-income assets.

 However, there are risks in implementing this ecosystem.
 The key risk, in our opinion, is the contradiction of the main idea of the project with some fundamental postulates of the crypto community, which appreciate, first of all, the independence of digital assets from centralized institutions, including states and regulatory bodies.
 On the other hand, the project will certainly be of interest to financial institutions able to use Jibrel’s functionality to reduce transaction and operation costs.

 For mass product distribution, the project will need to solve the problem of on-chain identification of individuals and legal entities in accordance with the applicable legislation in each country (development of which, regarding cryptocurrency, is still difficult to predict) which also represents a serious risk for full implementation of the assumed functionality.

 The Jibrel network provides a possibility to digitize traditional assets, such as currencies, bonds and other financial instruments, through blockchain technology.
 The platform will allow users to deposit fiat funds in exchange for Crypto Depository Receipts (CryDRs).